 Remind by asking if they received the invoice.

 I hope you got a chance to check the invoice I sent you last week.
-As I didn't hear from you, i was wondering if you have any questions around it.
+As I didn't hear from you, I was wondering if you have any questions about it.

 In case you missed it, I'm attaching it with this mail for your reference.
 Please check and revert.

 Hope you are doing fine.
 I was just going through the list of pending invoices and noticed there is one invoice pending on your name.
 It's already past the due date, request you to please make the payment.

 Happy to get into a quick call if you have any questions.